GeneMANIA/genemania/README.md

   * `java-deploy` : deploy java website to tomcat
   * `java-deploy-clean` : clean java website in tomcat
   * `website` : deploys the built ui to the tomcat app war dir
+  * `website-unmin` : deploys the unminified, built ui to the tomcat app war dir
+  * `website-clean` : cleans the website proj & tomcat war dir

 ## Deployment instructions